-The Council is currently undergoing the regeneration of the town centre in conjunction with a third party developer - the Tin Hat Regeneration Partnership.
-In accordance with the Development Agreement held with the developer, a loan of \pounds 7million was made to the Tin Hat Regeneration Partnership on 7th May 2014 and repaid on 15th May 2014.
-The Council borrowed \pounds 7million from the market to make these funds available.
+The Council is currently undergoing the regeneration of the town centre in conjunction with a third party developer - the Tin Hat Regeneration Partnership Ltd. In accordance with the Development Agreement held with the developer, a loan of £7million was made to the Tin Hat Regeneration Partnership in £1million tranches during 2014/15.
+This is due to be repaid by 31st July 2015.
+The Council borrowed £7million from the market to make these funds available which will be repaid following repayment by the developer.